k-cal/C-Projects/README.md

 #####ftserve
 A simple file transfer program that supports listing the current directory, changing directories, and sending files.
 It's meant to be used in conjunction with the ftclient.py file, and the commands `-l`, `-g`, and `-cd`.
 See the included README for more detailed instructions.

-#####chatclient
-A simple chat client that allows turn-based conversations.
-The server is written in Python.
-See the directory for more detailed information.